amsinger/How-to-Promote-Your-Work/README.md

       -- how long it took
       -- how you would make it better

-* Always add a link to the actual page, so the editor can see the project :)
+* Always add a link to the actual page, so the prospective employer can see the project :)

 * Explaining your original intent and where you got the data are most important.